Computational-Plant-Science/plantit/README.md

 ### Development

 To set up a new (or restore a clean) development environment, run `dev/bootstrap.sh` from the project root (you may need to use `chmod +x` first).
-This will:
+You can use the `-n` option to disable the Docker build cache.
+This command will:

 - Stop and remove project containers and networks
 - If an `.env` file (to configure environment variables) does not exist, generate one with default values